adi518/vue-facebook-login/README.md

 </div>

 ## Advanced Customization (Scope component)
 If props, slots and events do not satisfy your customization needs, you can use an underlying component called `v-fb-login-scope`.
 This component uses the render prop (known as "scoped-slot" in Vue) approach for composition.
-This means, it doesn't not render **any** html or css, hence it has no added-value on its own.
+This means, it does not render **any** html or css, hence it has no added-value on its own.
 It only exposes a scoped-slot with attributes and methods that are committed as API.
 Advise the table below for reference.

 Short example how to use it (for a full example see [source](https://github.com/iliran11/facebook-login-vue/blob/3.x/src/components/FBLogin.vue)).